allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 ### Converting framework to resource bundle

-Framework without nested dynamic library doesn't seem to be a&nbsp;good idea.
-Resource bundle is a&nbsp;standard way of wrapping resources in Apple ecosystem, so we created `framework_to_bundle.sh` which takes `*.framework` and outputs `*.bundle` with all the resources (images, NIBs, etc.).
+Aside from dynamic libraries, framework can also contain resources (images, NIBs, etc.).
+We got rid of dynamic libraries, but we couldn't leave resource-only-frameworks.
+Resource bundle is a&nbsp;standard way of wrapping resources in Apple ecosystem, so we created `framework_to_bundle.sh` script, which takes `*.framework` and outputs `*.bundle` with all the resources.

 The resources-handling code was redesigned to automatically use right resource location.
 Allegro iOS app has a&nbsp;`Bundle.resourcesBundle(forModuleName:)`